workBishwa/imBishwa/_posts/2024-12-02-menstrual-health.md

   - sanitary Hygiene
 ---

-Comprehensive Review on Menstrual Health Management and Waste Disposal in Nepal

-Menstruation is a natural process and a key sign of reproductive health.
+Menstruation is a natural process and a key sign of reproductive health [^1].
 The menstrual cycle in females is a naturally occurring physiological phenomenon after they reach of age.
 Females go through the natural phenomenon approximately **451.3 times** (median number of their lifetimes), corresponding to **34.7 years** of menstrual activity, considering an average of 13 cycles per year.
 The demand for effective feminine hygiene products is surging due to the increasing number of working women and changing socio-economic standards.

 Sanitary napkins are absorbent materials worn in underwear to absorb blood during periods.
 Major categories include **panty liners, tampons, menstrual cups, and feminine wipes**.